-OGNZL is continuing to trial flax and manuka slash laid directly on the ignimbrite capping that overlies the tailings as potential revegetation options for this area (refer Figure 13 and 13).
+OGNZL is continuing to trial flax and manuka slash laid directly on the ignimbrite capping that overlies the tailings as potential revegetation options for this area (Figure 14 and Figure 15).
 Manuka establishment on the capped area is slower than on bare ground within the open pit (due to grass competition), however the flax plants have established well.